physimals/quantiphyse/doc/asl_tutorial.rst

 Image view
 ^^^^^^^^^^

 The left part of the window contains three orthogonal views of your data.
-We will describe how to load data in the main tutorial.

  - Left mouse click to select a point of focus using the crosshairs
  - Left mouse click and drag to pan the view